lekhrajdinkar/solution-engineer/01_aws/06_Security/07_ACM.md

 ---
 ## 3. certificate: Validation method
 - **email**
+  - receive validatin email, follow the link in email and validate it.
+  - will receive email expiry.
 - **dns** : just, create `cname` entry in R53 with above dns

 ---